 Changes to Australia's Strategy to Combat Human Trafficking and Slavery – July 2009

-In 2009, the former Minister for Home Affairs and Justice, the former Minister for Immigration and Citizenship, and the former Minister for Status of Women announced changes to Australia's anti-human trafficking strategy to provide a more flexible framework to support trafficked people and their families.
+In 2009, the then Minister for Home Affairs and Justice, Minister for Immigration and Citizenship, and Minister for Status of Women announced changes to Australia's anti-human trafficking strategy to provide a more flexible framework to support trafficked people and their families.